nikkirosenbloom/final_project/README.md

-# Most ICE Detainees Face Solitary Confinement for Disciplinary Reasons.
-But What Role Do Their Identities Play In It?
+# Most ICE Detainees Face Solitary Confinement in Detention Centers for Disciplinary Reasons.
+But Why Are Other Detainees Subject to Extreme Isolation?

 ## Final Project for Nikki Rosenbloom